bkahlert/kommons-debug/README.md

 - `ansiRemoved`: removes ANSI escape sequences
 - `spaced`/`startSpaced`/`endSpaced`: adds a space before and/or after a string if there isn't already one
 - `truncate`/`truncateStart`/`truncateEnd`: truncates a string to a given length
-- `consolidateWhitespaces`/`consolidateWhitespacesBy`: intelligently consolidates spaces to reduce the length of a string
 - `toIdentifier`: create an identifier from any string that resembles it
 - `randomString`: create a random string
 - [LineSeparators](src/commonMain/kotlin/com/bkahlert/kommons/LineSeparators.kt): many extension functions to work with usual and exotic Unicode line